-The Artificial Hands Area spun out Prensilia (www.prensilia.com), a company that develops and commercializes artificial hands worldwide, since 2009.
+The Artificial Hands Area spun out Prensilia, a company that develops and commercializes artificial hands worldwide, since 2009.

-The Artificial Hands Area includes the Human-Robot-Interaction Laboratory, coordinated by Marco Controzzi, and the REPAIR Lab (Rehabilitation Engineering and Prosthetics Applied Innovation & Research).
-The HRI Lab develops robust artificial tactile sensors, human-robot interaction, design of mechanisms for a safe and efficient interaction between robot and human.
+The Artificial Hands Area also includes the Human-Robot-Interaction Laboratory (HRI), coordinated by Dr. Marco Controzzi, the Textile Robotics Lab, coordinated by Dr. Leonardo Cappello, and the REPAIR Lab (Rehabilitation Engineering and Prosthetics Applied Innovation & Research).
+The HRI Lab develops robust artificial tactile sensors, human-robot interaction, design of mechanisms for safe and efficient interaction between robot and human.
 The REPAIR Lab results from a collaboration with INAIL Prosthetic Center.
 The objective is to bridge the engineering research and development with the rehabilitation activities conducted by physicians and therapists in direct contact with the patients.

-- C. Cipriani, J. Segil, A. Birdwell, R. Weir, Dexterous control of a prosthetic hand using fine-wire intramuscular electrodes in targeted extrinsic muscles”, IEEE Trans. on Neural Systems and Rehabilitation Engineering, vol. 22, no. 4, pp. 828-836, 2014 (read this article) (video).
+- C. Cipriani, J. Segil, A. Birdwell, R. Weir, Dexterous control of a prosthetic hand using fine-wire intramuscular electrodes in targeted extrinsic muscles, IEEE Trans. on Neural Systems and Rehabilitation Engineering, vol. 22, no. 4, pp. 828-836, 2014; Watch the video